-The Department of Family and Consumer Sciences is very proud of our students who continue to be amazing in the classroom, with student organizations and in community service, graduating and taking positions in the regionn and fulfilling our mission: to prepare professionals who help promote a better quality of life for individuals and families, enhancing the interrelationships of people and communities in diverse social, economic and physical environments.
+We are very proud of our students who continue to be amazing in the classroom, involved with student organizations and in community service, graduating and taking positions in the regionn and fulfilling our mission nationwide: to prepare professionals who help promote a better quality of life for individuals and families, enhancing the interrelationships of people and communities in diverse social, economic and physical environments.

 We welcome input from prospective and current students, alumni and friends.
-Alumni, let us know what you are doing so we share with others through Facebook (Key words: UTM Family and Consumer Sciences) and our Alumni Newsletter.
+Alumni, let us know what you are doing so we can share your successes with our current students and your fellow alums.
+Also, look for opportunities to keep us posted on our Facebook page(Key words: UTM Family and Consumer Sciences).